rvarttinen/spring-example-magic/README.md

 * 'text/turtle', the Terse RDF Triple Language (Turtle) format, more compact and readable than JSON-LD
 * 'application/rdf+xml' , RDF/XML to express (i.e. serialize) an RDF graph as an XML document.
 Not so compact and not that readable ...

 As the triple store used in this experiment/demo service is an in-memory store, all its data will be lost when the service is closed.
 There are some ideas creating a persistent store that retains the data between sessions.
-Also. ,there are some other ideas of creating a mechanism for populating the store with a specified number of entries when invoked.
+Also, there are some other ideas of creating a mechanism for populating the store with a specified number of entries when invoked.

 Some example keys that can be used:
 * 4290333 - "Go on a long drive with no music"